MohitAnand01/Topsis/README.md

-# TOPSIS-Dhruv-102117061
+# TOPSIS-Mohit Anand-102153025

 ## Overview

-The `TOPSIS-Dhruv-102117061` package is a specialized Python tool designed for conducting TOPSIS (Technique for Order of Preference by Similarity to Ideal Solution) analysis on datasets.
+The `TOPSIS-Mohit-102153025` package is a specialized Python tool designed for conducting TOPSIS (Technique for Order of Preference by Similarity to Ideal Solution) analysis on datasets.
 TOPSIS is an effective multi-criteria decision-making method that helps in evaluating and ranking alternatives by measuring their closeness to the ideal solution.

 ## Features